ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 5   | Azul Prime VM       | 27,163.172              | 137                              |  1.034
 6   | Eclipse OpenJ9 VM   | 40,975.966              | 137                              |  1.559

-**Note:** The first in the row is the most eco-friendly JVM, while the last in the row emits the most carbon dioxide.
+**Note:** Based on the total energy consumption, the JVM in the first row consumes less energy overall, while the JVM in the last row emits the highest amount of carbon dioxide.

 > The Renaissance benchmark suite was excluded from this analysis because it cannot run on the Native Image.